ND Live Webinar - January 2017

 Yes!
 Please see descriptions of all of our courses at precollege.nd.edu/summer-scholars.

 What are typically the most popular classes in the Summer Scholars program, according to past attendance?

-Our most popular courses are Global Health, The Law, Life Sciences and Psychology.
+Our most popular courses are Global Health, Entrepreneurship, Life Sciences, and Psychology.

 Is there a track that would be particularly useful for someone seeking a biochemistry major?